Lessons I continue to learn from Ebeneezer Scrooge

 Why wheat?

-WHEAT IS GOOD FOR YOU.
 There, I said it.
 Notwithstanding all the wheat haters out there and the anti-gluten people, for most of us, wheat is an excellent choice.1 Whole grain wheat is an excellent source of fibre, antioxidants, vitamins (particularly the B vitamins), minerals, and even protein.
 Almost 80% of its protein comes from ‘gluten’, (a large family of proteins) which is also responsible for the unique elasticity and stickiness of wheat dough, making it so desirable for bread making.
 100 grams (3.5 ounces) of wheat contains 15 grams of protein!
 To put that into perspective, that’s about a quarter of the recommended daily amount of protein for the average 160 pound adult.
 Gluten can cause side effects in a small percent of people with conditions like celiac disease, IBS (inflammatory bowel syndrome), and gluten allergy, but most people eat it without any issues.

 People who eliminate wheat from their diet by extension also avoid the excess calories in too much bread, pizza, junk food and desserts.
 Obviously one is going to feel healthier as well as experiencing weight loss, and this could cause one to mistakenly assume that wheat and other gluten containing foods are the culprit.
 To the contrary, wheat in its natural form fuels the body with essential nutrients and is associated with reduced risk of diabetes, heart disease, cancer and obesity.
 The secret is to avoid the excess oil and sugar that so often accompanies wheat flour in baking.
 Too much of anything is a bad idea.

-2. Wheat is readily available in every part of the world.
 Wheat is a hardy and forgiving plant, growing in nearly every horticultural zone where there is sufficient moisture and fertile soil.
 It was cultivated anciently in Western Asia, (being found in archaeological excavations in present day Iraq), accepted now as one of the earliest known sites of agriculture.
 It was cultivated in Egypt as early as 4000 BC, and from there eventually spread throughout the Roman Empire and Asia.
 The Romans brought it to Europe where it grew exceptionally well, and 500 years ago the Spanish brought it to the New World.
 By the 1800’s wheat had literally travelled the world and was being cultivated on every inhabited continent.
-In 2023, the top ten wheat producing countries in order are: China, India, Russia, United States, France, Canada, Germany, Pakistan, Australia, and Ukraine.
-Generally Ukraine had been in the top five producers – their current production has suffered since the Russian invasion in February 2022.
-2

 Dan and I discovered wheat six months into our marriage.
 We were young and still ‘playing house’, but neither of us had ever used ‘wheat’ as a whole grain before (or probably even seen it if I was to be totally honest).
 Friends in our congregation were making a group purchase of wheat from the Peace River area, and they invited us to join.
 We decided we might as well jump into this ‘adult thing’ with both feet so we bought some.
 10 bushels of hard red spring as I recall.
 Dan felt that if we were going to have wheat, we needed to figure out what to do with it, and I agreed.
 We assumed we could just ask those same friends, but was surprised to learn that most others didn’t feel the same compelling need ‘use’ it.
 It was after all, for ‘food storage’ – which evidently meant for some future undetermined time when we’d all be glad we had it.
 That didn’t make sense to us, so we started doing our research – pre internet and social media – the old fashioned way, books!
 And you might not be surprised to know that there weren’t that many books available on the subject either.
 A pamphlet in a health food store was the best we found for a long time, so it became a life long quest, with lots experiments.
 There didn’t seem to be any shortcuts.